Tango Dancing 💃🏻 🕺 🎵

 In addition, various countries have their own form of tango, such as Uruguay or Finland.
 However, this again shows how popular and widespread tango is all over the world.

-Description of dancing Tango
+Description of Tango dancing

 Tango is a quiet and emotional dance, where the man classically leads the woman and gives the dance steps.
 In this dance, the dancer (with the right arm) and the woman dancer (with the left arm) embrace each other at the upper back.
 The other two hands are interlocked and held diagonally upward, approximately at the level of the chin.
 The knees of the dancers are slightly bent most of the time.